 In any relationship, regardless of distance, communication is key!
 And we've come a long way, even since 2005 when I was in a LDR in high school As I have mentioned, how we communicate (or at least the media available), allow for multiple ways to help people stay in touch—especially in digital age.
 For instance, this website gives 10 tips for how to stay in touch with 10 types of technology.
 You can also now send text messages (SMS) to each other for free!
 There are three good sites that I found that review tons of different free SMS services (especially good if you have an international romance).
 This site has a good "top 10" and is a reputable website.
 In case you want more options, you can check out this website with 35 options, or this website with 10 others, or this one with more options as well.
 Some are listed more than once, but altogether, there's roughly about 40 options or more to choose from!
 And don't forget to check the comments section for even more.
 AND as a bonus, check this out.
 It's all about the art of texting, specifically focusing on LDRs.
 In case all of that wasn't enough, if you're in Lebanon, the two Lebanese mobile operators, Alfa and MTC Touch, also offer a free, practically unlimited Web-to-SMS service that can be used anywhere in the world to reach any phone in the world!
 Of course, smartphones and services like WhatsApp are so ubiquitous now that this might even be behind the times.

-Additionally, you have Skype, WhatsApp, Facebook Messenger, Telegram, social networking sites (Facebook, Twitter, LinkedIn, Google+, Instagram, Pinterest, StumbleUpon, Flickr, Reddit, Path, etc.), smartphones, FaceTime, Snapchat, Google Talk (Hangouts), e-mail, Pushbullet, laptops with built-in mics and cameras, Foursquare/Swarm, apps like Viber and Tango (great for making free calls and free texting!), blogs, personal websites, online gaming communities, YouTube, streaming a Netflix movie together at the same time, and the list continues to grow!
-There are just countless ways to stay in touch, and the apps keep growing.
+Additionally, you can now take advantage of FaceTime, Skype, WhatsApp, Facebook Messenger, Snapchat, Telegram, Viber, Google Hangouts, Signal, social networking sites (Facebook, Instagram, Twitter, Reddit, LinkedIn, Tumblr, Google+, Pinterest, StumbleUpon, Flickr, Foursquare, Zomato, Path, etc.), email, apps such as Pushbullet or Join, laptops and smartphones with built-in mics and cameras, blogs, personal websites, online gaming communities, streaming a Netflix / HBO Go / Hulu / Amazon Prime series/movie or YouTube video together at the same time, and the list continues to grow!
+There are just countless ways to stay in touch, and the amount and type of apps available keep growing.

 Communication tools aren't the only additional resources available.
 I also found a couple of really nice and encouraging articles about LDRs, one on CNN, another on the New York Times.
 But these don't really give too much advice.
 They just offer reassuring anecdotes.
 On the other hand, so much has been written about LDRs, especially in the digital age and globalization.
 This includes an entire guidebook.
 I found many good resources for LDRs though on other sites.
 One of the best one I found was an entire website dedicated to long-distance relationships called Loving From A Distance.
 It has some great advice, links to resources and articles, and nice information for anyone in a LDR.
 I also found many lists giving advice about LDRs.
 By far, the best one giving point-by-point tips is this one.
 It's (conveniently) so on point!
 And it gives much better pointers than I could ever muster.
 Some other interesting point-by-point websites are this one and this one, and this one is a "do's and dont's" list, although this list is ever better.
 Lastly, this e-how article offers a bunch of resources that you can use to help make your LDR better like advice how to take better photos for your partner, links to flower-sending services, how to write love letters, etc.